ArthurGareginyan/best-preloader/readme.txt

 * Security improvement: Prevent direct access to the "inc/php/options.php" file.
 * Maintenance: Processing of options has been improved.
 Direct retrieving of options from the database is replaced by the "_options" callback.
 * Maintenance: Processing of options has been improved.
 The "_options" function has been rewritten.
+* Maintenance: Processing of options has been improved.
+Explicit type definition technique is now used in variable declarations.
 * Maintenance: The function "_control_switch" is deleted because of uselessness.
 * Maintenance: The contents of PHP files have been optimised; Code formatting and commenting improved.